-Exotic Fruits Tour this was one of my favorite tours in all of Colombia.
-The tour takes place in Medellin market and basically introduce you to about 18 exotic fruits.
+This was one of my favorite tours in all of Colombia.
+The tour takes place in Medellin market and basically introduces you to about 18 exotic fruits.
 I loved it!
 You will try a tomato fruit (that is very common in Colombia) and one fruit that you have to open with a hammer in order to eat it!
 The majority of fruits you’ve never heard of or tasted so it’s definitely an experience.

 Shopping– if you’ve been traveling for a while or, like me, love shopping and you have some time on your hands, Medellin is definitely the place to get some shopping done.

 Party– Medellin nightlife is one of the biggest attractions in the city.
 El Poblado area has a variety of bars and clubs and the main party hostel: Happy Buddha where you can party almost every day of the week.

 For more things to do in Medellin you can go to Adi Sees World post.